 Global citizenship – considering oneself as a part of the global village all the while maintaining allegiance and respecting cultural values.

 With the technologically advanced networking, faster travel options, and globalized economy, the world has now become a village.
 Just like a geographically small neighborhood, in the global village, everything we do has rippling consequences.
-For example, the 2008 economic crisis.

-Even with such an advanced civilization, the world is still struggling with primitive aspects like racism, gender-based violence, flesh trade, delayed justice and so on.
+Even with such an advanced civilization, the world is still struggling with primitive aspects like racism, gender-based violence, flesh trade, delayed justice, and so on.

 Such values should not be included in our lives as a measure of curbing consequences, but to civilize ourselves as humans.
 The sooner we realize we are part of a big system and everything we do has consequences, the closer we get to peace and harmony.